Skip to main content

 Threshold Promotion Methods Description

-createItemPromotion Creates an threshold promotion.
+createItemPromotion Creates an threshold discount.

-updateItemPromotion Updates a threshold promotion.
+updateItemPromotion Updates a threshold discount.

-deleteItemPromotion Deletes a threshold promotion.
+deleteItemPromotion Deletes a threshold discount.

-Specifying the items to include in a promotion
+Specifying the items to discount

-Configuring key-based promotions
+Configuring key-based discounts

 An inventoryReferenceId is either a seller-defined SKU value or an inventoryItemGroupKey (a seller-defined ID for a multiple-variation listing).
 To indicate a listing is managed by the Inventory API, you must always specify both an inventoryReferenceId and its associated inventoryReferenceType, where the inventoryReferenceType is set to either INVENTORY_ITEM or INVENTORY_ITEM_GROUP depending on the item type being referenced.

-The following snippet shows the structure of the inventoryCriterion container where you specify which listings to promote.
+The following snippet shows the structure of the inventoryCriterion container where you specify which listings to discount.
 Set inventoryCriterionType to INVENTORY_BY_VALUE, then populate either the inventoryItems or listingIds field, depending on how you want to specify your listings:

 {